tpernatsch/foamForNuclearTPernatsch/Tutorials/2D_onePhaseAndPointKineticsCoupling/README.md

     concentrations (expressed in W for consistency with the pointKinetic equation being solved for reactor power rathern than neutron density).
-    The intial precursor concentrations can be specified via the initialPrecursorPowers keyword.
+    The intial precursor concentrations can be specified via the precursorPowers keyword.
 If not found, precursor concentration are initialized so to be in equilibrium with the starting conditions (i.e. a steady state is assumed).
-Please note that precursor concentrations are written to reactorState as the simulation progresses, yet time information (i.e. at which time did I have these precursor concentrations?) is lost in this way.
-Thus, to avoid obtaining different results when re-starting from the same-time step, the precursor concentrations are written on disk under the precursorPowers keyword, NOT initialPrecursorPowers.
-If the user wishes to re-start a point-kinetics simulation from a different time-step in the middle of a transient, he needs to change the precursorPowers keyword into initialPrecursorPowers.
-    A better way of managing this will be implemented in the future.

 -   constant/neutroRegion/nuclearData.
 The pointKinetics-related keywords that
     can be specified are